lolvOid/svgfusion/docs/docs/node-api.md

-# API Reference
+# Node API

-SVGFusion provides a simple API for converting SVG files into React and Vue components.
+SVGFusion provides a simple Node API for converting SVG files into React and Vue components.

 ## Installation